Windhoek: Architecture

-Sport
+Recreation and sports

+Sports

-Rugby is a popular sport in Namibia, and the national team is called the Welwitchias.
-Namibia has made the Rugby World Cup on six occasions, in 1999, 2003, 2007, 2011, 2015 and 2019, but has never won a game.
+Rugby union is a popular sport in Namibia.
+The men's national team has qualified for the Rugby World Cup on seven consecutive occasions, in 1999, 2003, 2007, 2011, 2015, 2019, and 2023, but has not won a game at the tournament.
+The Welwitschias, who share their name with the national team, has competed in South Africa's domestic Rugby Challenge competition since 2021, and previously competed in the Currie Cup and Vodacom Cup.

-The city has several football clubs which include African Stars F.C., Black Africa F.C., F.C.
-Civics Windhoek, Orlando Pirates F.C., Ramblers F.C. and SK Windhoek, Tigers F.C., Tura Magic F.C., Citizens F.C.
+The city has several football clubs, which include African Stars F.C., Black Africa F.C., F.C.
+Civics Windhoek, Orlando Pirates F.C., Ramblers F.C., SK Windhoek, Tigers F.C., Tura Magic F.C., and Citizens F.C.

-Many boxers such as Paulus Moses, Paulus Ambunda and Abmerk Shindjuu are from the city.
+Many boxers, such as Paulus Moses, Paulus Ambunda and Abmerk Shindjuu, are from the city.

 The Namibia national cricket team, the Eagles, plays the majority of its home games at the Wanderers Cricket Ground.
 It has also played at other grounds in the city, including the United Ground and the Trans Namib Ground.
 The team took part in the 2003 Cricket World Cup in South Africa, though they lost all their games.
 They have played in each edition of the ICC Intercontinental Cup.

 Men's baseball was introduced to Namibia in 1950 at the Ramblers sports club in town.

+The Tony Rust Raceway is located west of Windhoek on the Daan Viljoen road and reopened in 2007.

+Recreation

-The 'Tony Rust Raceway' is located west of Windhoek on the Daan Viljoen road, and reopened in 2007.
-Farm Windhoek, located adjacent to the townlands and owned by the municipality, is a sports venue for hiking, running, and mountain biking.
+Farm Windhoek, located adjacent to the townlands and owned by the municipality, is a sports and recreational venue for hiking, running, and mountain biking.